Apple celery spinach smoothie served in a tall cup

 Honestly, I doubt I could sustain myself on just a smoothie for breakfast, as my body craves a more substantial morning meal.
 To understand why a nutritious breakfast is crucial for optimal bodily function, please visit my blog post on the Benefits of Breakfast.

-What are the benefits of celery apple and ginger smoothie?
+What are the benefits of celery, apple, SPINACH and ginger smoothie?

 What apple varieties should be used in this smoothie?